-Total operating expenditure for the 2018/19 financial year has been appropriated at R720 million and translates into a budget surplus of R38 million.
-Comparing to the 2017/18 adjustment Budget operating expenditure has increased by 15.6% because Debt impairment, Depreciation and electricity do not use the prescribed 5.3% increment as per CPI projections by the circular 89.
-Apart from the mentioned expenditure 5.3% increase was applied to the rest of the operating expenditure and 5.4% and 5.5 for the 2 outer years respectively
+Total operating expenditure for the 2019/2020 financial year has been appropriated at R668 million and translates into a budget surplus of R121 million.
+Comparing to the 2018/19 adjustment Budget operating expenditure has increased by 5.4% increment as per CPI projections by the circular 94.
+Apart from the mentioned expenditure 6.5% increase was applied to salaries which is the projected CPI including the projected inflation.